 Respect: to respect privacy and consumer preferences.

-Special responsibility: to ensure special responsibility regarding marketing communications and children and teens.
+Special responsibility: to ensure special responsibility regarding marketing communications, social and environmental sustainability and children and teens.

 Freedom of Expression & Consumer Protection: to safeguard the freedom of expression of those engaged in marketing communications (as embodied in article 19 of the United Nations International Covenant of Civil and Political Rights) and to provide effective practical and flexible solutions to consumer protection issues.